Download this information as a PDF

-Link governors take on oversight of a particular area of school life such as safeguarding, pupil premium or special educational needs and disabilities.
-Committees are delegated responsibilities by the main board in a particular area.
+When becoming a school governor, you might be assigned a link governor role and be asked to join a committee.
+Link governors are responsible for taking on oversight of a particular area of school life such as safeguarding, pupil premium, or special educational needs and disabilities.

 The link governor role normally involves: